fresidue/promise-aggregate/readme.md

 Since using `aggInterval` repeatedly can hypothetically delay `fn` execution indeterminately, `maxWait` is set as the maximum amount of time allowed between the 'first' execution call and the next actual execution. (positive number, `> minInterval`, infinity IS allowed)
 ###### replaceArgs
 The function that dictates how to aggregate `fn` arguments.
 The default behavior is that the latest arguments `aggFn` replaces any 'unused' old arguments [Some examples below](## Using replaceArgs)

-## .aggregate(fn, [options])
-Wraps `fn` in an aggregator.
-Any options parameters supplied will override defaultOptions.
-The resulting options object is (at present at least) validated to not have silly values.
-Validation will probably disappear completely however.
-Silly in, silly out.
-Returns aggregating function `aggFn` which forwards arguments to `fn` (depending upon implementation)

 ### aggFn.options
 The **actual** options object that aggFn is operating with. **Warning:** mutations done to this object WILL be effective immediately